babyfish-ct/kimmer/README.md

 ## 5. Note
-If your JVM version >= 16, you will get an exception
+If your JVM's version >= 16, you will get an exception
 ```
 java.lang.reflect.InaccessibleObjectException: Unable to make protected final java.lang.Class java.lang.ClassLoader.defineClass(byte[],int,int) throws java.lang.ClassFormatError accessible: module java.base does not "opens java.lang" to unnamed module
 ```